Berlin Conference

 The Berlin Conference of 1884–1885 was a meeting of colonial powers that concluded with the signing of the General Act of Berlin, an agreement regulating European colonisation and trade in Africa during the New Imperialism period.
-The conference of fourteen countries was organised by Otto von Bismarck, the first chancellor of Germany, at the request of Leopold II of Belgium at a building (No. 77, now No. 92) on Berlin’s central Wilhelmstrasse.
+The conference of fourteen countries was organised by Otto von Bismarck, the first chancellor of Germany, at the request of Leopold II of Belgium at a building (No. 77, now No. 92) on Berlin's central Wilhelmstrasse.
 It met on 15 November 1884 and, after an adjournment, concluded on 26 February 1885 with the signing of the General Act.
 During the conference, attendees also discussed other related issues and agreed on a common framework for the recognition of European effective occupation of African coastal territory elsewhere on the continent.
-After the conference, the pace of European claims being made on African territory increased, part of the Scramble for Africa that had already begun.
+After the conference, European claims on African territory increased with international legal recognition, having a newly established legal framework for establishing colonies.

-The General Act of Berlin can be seen as the formalisation of the Scramble for Africa that was already in full swing.
-The conference contributed to ushering in a period of heightened colonial activity by European powers, and is sometimes cited as being responsible for the "carve-up of Africa".
+The General Act of Berlin can be seen as formalizing the ongoing Scramble for Africa.
+The conference contributed to ushering in a period of heightened colonial activity by European powers, and is sometimes cited as being responsible for the "carve-up of Africa."
 However, some scholars warn against overstating its role in the colonial partitioning of Africa, drawing attention to the many bilateral agreements concluded before and after the conference.
-A 2024 study found that the only borders set at the conference were those of the Congo region (and these were subsequently revised), and that most of Africa’s borders did not take their final form until over two decades later.
-Wm.
-Roger Louis conceded, however, that "the Berlin Act did have a relevance to the course of the partition" of Africa.
+A 2024 study found that the only borders set at the conference were those of the Congo region (which were subsequently revised), and that most of Africa's borders did not take their final form until over two decades later.
+U.S. historians Wm.
+Roger Louis and Prosser Gifford conceded, however, that "the Berlin Act did have a relevance to the course of the partition" of Africa.

-European powers were also driven by economic motivations, as competition for the vast natural resources on the continent were crucial for industrialization and expansion.
+European powers were also driven by economic motivations, as competition for the vast natural resources on the continent were crucial for industrialisation and expansion.
 As European industries grew, the raw materials such as rubber, minerals, ivory, and cotton made Africa highly valuable.
-Control over Africa’s vast markets enabled European powers to sell manufactured goods, reinforcing their economic dominance in both resources and trade.
-The Berlin Conference (1884–1885) formalized these ambitions by recognizing territorial claims in resource-rich areas and establishing regulations to reduce conflict among competing colonial powers.
+Control over Africa's vast markets enabled European powers to sell manufactured goods, reinforcing their economic dominance in both resources and trade.
+The Berlin Conference (1884–1885) formalised these ambitions by recognising territorial claims in resource-rich areas and establishing regulations to reduce conflict among competing colonial powers.
 Economic rivalries, particularly between Britain and France, heightened the urgency to secure colonies before monopolies could be established in strategic regions such as the Congo Basin.
 The industrial surplus in Europe further encouraged expansion, as African colonies provided both raw materials for European industries and ready markets for European manufactured products.

-Seven of the fourteen countries represented – Austria-Hungary, Russia, Denmark, the Netherlands, Sweden-Norway, the Ottoman Empire, and the United States – came home without any formal possessions in Africa.
+Six of the fourteen countries represented–Austria-Hungary, Russia, Denmark, the Netherlands, Sweden-Norway, and the United States–came home without having secured any zones of interest in Africa.